X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 ## Quickstart

-Extract data examples from IAM-onDB dataset, preprocess it and save it into "data" directory:
+Extract data examples from IAM-onDB dataset, preprocess it and save it into "data" directory (make sure that iam_ondb_home folder is located at the root of the repository):
 ```
 python prepare_data.py data iam 9500 0 iam_ondb_home -l 700
 ```